Franzelswarnmps/R-AutoBuy/readme.md

 # Known Issues
 * Entering a frame and clicking a button which causes a page change will cause an unrecoverable error.
-* Screenshots don't work becaused the response from webdriver has a strange size (not equal to width*height of the browser).
+* Screenshots don't work because the response from webdriver has a strange size (not equal to width*height of the browser).

 # Todo